BIGJRA/BIGJRA.github.io/reborn.md

 Go down from here and use the red key to open a new door.
 Past the cave you can find a hidden *Red Shard* and the *Blue Crystal Key*.

-Once again return to the center of the valley.
+Once again return to the entrance of the valley.
 Talk to the glowing blue crystal by the water to activate it and make an ice bridge.

 On the other side of the water, go up first, then follow the path, using your keys.
 You'll find a hidden *Purple Shard* and *Blue Shard* along the way.
 Activate the green crystal at the end, then return to the ice bridge and go down.
 Along this path, grab the hidden *Green Shard* and *Magical Seed*.
 Once you enter your newly created cave entrance, Bennett will confront you.